 You will now be able to download and install apps from third party App Markets and other apk packages.
 Here are a few alternative places to Google Play, where you can look for a free version of a paid Android app.

 Aptoide: This app store does not host Android apps themselves but rather let other users upload application.
 Apps can be downloaded from app repositories created by Aptoide Uploaders.
-Users can also follow some of the top app repositories.
+Users may also add app repositories (also known as stores) created by other Aptoide users .
 Here you can find some paid apps for free as well as a number of other apps which have been discontinued from Google Play Store.
-It is quite easy to install Apoide on Android devices.
-After enabling the third party installation sources, download and install the “Bazaar News and Aptoide” app from Google Play.
-The app then lets you download both Aptoide Marketplace and the Uploader.
+It is quite easy to install Aptoide on Android devices.

-4> Now open up Aptoide App Store.
+- Now open up Aptoide App Store.
 You might be prompted to add a store (repository) to your collection.
 Go on and add a store if you like.
-(It is however not necessary) .
+(It is however not necessary).

-5> Tap on the Search icon on the top right corner.
-Type the name of the app and hit search.
+- Tap on the Search icon on the top right corner.
+Type the name of the app and hit Enter.

 Alternative App Stores